Evan-Coleman/Navius/workspace_migration/roadmap/45-workspace-migration-updated.md

 - Phase 1 (Repository Restructuring): Completed (January 2025)
 - Phase 2 (Core Infrastructure): Completed (February 2025)
-- Phase 3 (Create additional crates): In Progress - March-April 2025 (85% complete)
+- Phase 3 (Create additional crates): Completed - March 2025 (100% complete)
-- Phase 4 (Refine interfaces): Planned - May-June 2025
+- Phase 4 (Integration and API Stabilization): Planned - April-June 2025
 - Phase 5 (Migration completion): Planned - July 2025

 ## Conclusion

-The workspace migration continues to demonstrate significant benefits in terms of modularity, performance, and maintainability.
-With the completion of the Redis-specific optimizations, including advanced connection pooling, pipelining, and Lua scripting support, the `navius-cache-redis` implementation now offers enterprise-grade capabilities for application caching.
-These enhancements provide not only improved performance but also greater reliability under load, reinforcing our provider pattern approach as a successful architectural decision.
+The workspace migration has demonstrated significant benefits in terms of modularity, performance, and maintainability.
+With the completion of Phase 3, including all planned crates, the project is now ready to move to Phase 4 where we will focus on integration, API stabilization, and preparing for the first alpha release.

-*Updated: March 30, 2025*
+*Updated: March 29, 2025*